Kwale - Tanga Coast - Transboundary conservation and sustainable management of coastal and marine biodiversity

 Kenya:

-• In order to better integrate and strengthen the position of the local population living in the vicinity of the transboundary marine conservation approach, the project has organized information events in all affected communities, and handed these over to elected representatives for the TBCA multi-stakeholder processes.
-Elected representatives of these communities will contribute these positions to the TBACA multi-stakeholder processes and actively participate in the negotiation process as an active party.
+• In order to better integrate and strengthen the position of the local population living in the vicinity of the transboundary marine conservation approach, the project has organised information events, documented shared positions, and presented them to elected representatives for the TBCA multi-stakeholder processes.

 Tanzania:

-• The project coordinated the renovation plans for the fish market in Somanga with district authorities and communities and proposals for income-generating measures were integrated and an environmental impact assessment was carried out.
-Project partners appreciated the conducted human rights training, which is now being replicated in all marine protected areas in the country.
+• Project partners appreciated the conducted human rights training, which is now being replicated in all marine protected areas in the country.

 Latest Update: